 Failure to pay your student loan payments could eventually include, at the worst, seizure of your tax refunds and special wage garnishment.
 If you let this slide for a few months, expect to be charged penalty fees.

-Credit cards, department stores, and gasoline cards
+Credit cards, store cards, gasoline cards

-If you fall behind on these debts you will trash your credit score, lose credit privileges, pay horrendous late fees and—if the debt is unusually high—you may be sued.
+If you fall behind on these debts you will trash your credit score, lose credit privileges, pay horrendous late fees, and—if the debt is unusually high—you may be sued.
 But you won’t lose your home.
 You can recover.
 The consequences will be forthcoming, but not immediate.

 Personal loans from friends and family